Skip to main content

 What is DevOps?

-The concept of DevOps was coined by Andrew Clay and Patrick Debois in 2008.
-The DevOps movement began to coalesce during 2007 and 2008 when software development teams and IT operations teams had raised issues about what they witnessed as a terminal degree of dysfunction in the industry.
+Andrew Clay and Patrick Debois coined the concept of DevOps in 2008.
+The movement began to coalesce between 2007 and 2008 when software development and IT operations teams raised issues about what they witnessed as a terminal degree of dysfunction in the industry.

-DevOps combines tools, practices, and cultural philosophy that improve work throughout the implementation of lean practices, and agile in the context of a system-oriented model.
+DevOps combines tools, practices, and cultural philosophy that improve work through implementing lean practices and agile in a system-oriented model.
 Simply, it is an approach to software development.
 Developers or programmers were responsible for developing and coding the required functionality in the traditional software development lifecycle.
-It is a combination of practices and concepts related to software delivery and development.
-DevOps also permits improved customer satisfaction and reliable service delivery by providing collaboration and communication between cross-functional teams.
+It combines practices and concepts related to software delivery and development.
+DevOps also permits improved customer satisfaction and reliable service delivery by collaborating and communicating between cross-functional teams.

-Continuous, incremental improvements are the foundation of DevOps processes, which are aided by automation.
+Continuous, incremental improvements are the foundation of DevOps processes, aided by automation.
 While full automation is rarely attainable, a DevOps methodology focuses on the following factors for total automation:

 Continuous Integration and Continuous Delivery (CI/CD)

-The goal of DevOps is to update and deliver apps to clients as quickly as possible.
+DevOps aims to update and deliver apps to clients as quickly as possible.
 DevOps automates releasing and updating code into production using CI/CD pipelines to connect procedures and processes.

 Continuous monitoring and deployment are also part of CI/CD to maintain code consistency across multiple software versions and deployment environments.